 Secure Computation with Sublinear Communication.
-In 2009, this situation changed with the introduction by Gentry of the first fully-homomorphic encryption scheme [27] (FHE), which led to secure computation protocols with communication independent of the size of the function (proportional only to its input size and its output size), under the LWE assumption.
-This resolved the long standing open problem of designing MPC protocols with optimal (asymptotic) communication, although only under a specific assumption.
-More recently, the circuit-size barrier was broken again under the DDH assumption in [13], for a large class of structured circuits and in the two-party case.
+In 2009, this situation changed with the introduction by Gentry of the first fully-homomorphic encryption scheme [Gen09] (FHE), which led to secure computation protocols with communication independent of the size of the function (proportional only to its input size and its output size), under (a circular-security variant of) the LWE assumption.
+This resolved the long-standing open problem of designing MPC protocols with optimal (asymptotic) communication, although only under a specific assumption.
+More recently, the circuit-size barrier was broken again under the DDH assumption in [BGI16], for a large class of structured circuits and in the two-party case.
 However, while these results are of strong theoretical interest, they require expensive computations.